leoschmitzqm/PrinceJonaaz/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This is a simple Reference guide for all of my work as a student and maybe further.
+This is a simple reference guide for all of my work as a student and maybe further.
 Feel free to use as you wish unless directly stated.

 <p align="right">(<a href="#top">back to top</a>)</p>